-We recommend using a professional visa photo service, but you can also get your photo taken in a pharmacy or a drugstore (CVS & Walgreens), post office, shipping centers (FedEx & UPS Stores) or in an AAA Membership.
+Commit To Citizenship recommends using a professional visa photo service, but you can also get your photo taken in a pharmacy or a drugstore (CVS & Walgreens), post office, and shopping centers (FedEx & UPS Stores), or in an AAA Membership.
 If you already have a photo, you can get it printed in Walmart or Target.

 Alternatively, you could use an online photo service.
-With this option you don’t need to leave your house as you can take the photo with your webcam.
-Once taken, these service providers review your photo and give you feedback whether it meets all the requirements or not.
+With this option, you don’t need to leave your house as you can take photos with your webcam.
+Once taken, these service providers review your photo and give you feedback on whether it meets all the requirements or not.
 If everything checks out, you can get your photo delivered to your home.

 CommitToCitizenship.org recommends not taking your own photo as you might end up not meeting the U.S. Citizenship and Immigration Services requirements.

 You don’t want to get your Green Card application declined because of a technical error.

 When To Submit Your Photo?

 Typically, the Green Card Lottery opens every year.
 The U.S. government announces the opening and deadline dates for these applications.
 Your photos should be submitted during this time, along with your green card application.

 Can Photos Be Re-Submitted Or Changed?

 Once you have participated in the Green Card Lottery and submitted your photos directly to the U.S. authorities, you cannot retract or revise your photo; your submission is final.
 This is the case unless the application is done through a secondary photo service provider at such a time when the application process has not been officially opened by the USCIS.
 In this case, you may contact the service provider to see if you can change the photo.

 If the photos have already been submitted and do not meet the minimum requirements, you will be disqualified, and your application rejected.